eliasnema/eliasnema.github.io/_posts/2019-08-01-makeover-monday-w30.markdown

 I've always wanted to try the [makeover monday]{:target="_blank"} since I learned about the project.
 But _busy being busy_, you know.

 Last week, however, two things happened:
-- Statistics for the Arsenal's last season was posted as a weekly project (and I love football).
+- [Statistics](https://data.world/makeovermonday/2019w30){:target="_blank"} for the Arsenal's last season was posted as a weekly project (and I love football).
-- I accidentally saw that.
+- I accidentally noticed that.

 So it was decided - I'm creating a visualisation.